ARMY / DEFENSE KNOWLEDGE ONLINE (AKO) SPECIFICS

 Answer 11: Somehow your file association was changed on your computer.
 Look here for the answer

-Question 12: I have 2 CACs (1 military & 1 civilian), Am I only able to use one on AKO?
+Question 12: I have 2 CACs (1 military & 1 civilian or contractor), Am I only able to use one on AKO?

 Answer 12: No, not as of: 1 May 2011 you do not have to manually register your CAC anymore, so, both off them will work on AKO.
 Read more